The Best Season for a Destination Wedding in Sicily: A Month-by-Month Guide

 May is the most consistently beautiful month on the island — warm, luminous and still relatively uncrowded.
 If you can choose any single month for a wedding in Sicily, May is the answer.

-June is peak season — the island is alive with celebrations, venues are busy and temperatures begin to climb.
+June is peak season — the island is alive with celebrations, venues are busy and temperatures begin to climb toward summer levels.
 Still beautiful, but book everything well in advance.

 Best for: Outdoor ceremonies, countryside venues, lush landscape photography, couples who want classic Mediterranean beauty at its finest.